COVID-19 update - Find out how we are responding

 Ranfurly Village is one of Auckland’s finest retirement villages located close to central Auckland.
-It involves the renovation of one of Auckland’s oldest buildings, the historic Ranfurly House, as the centrepiece of a comprehensive village including apartments, a wide range of facilities and the Ranfurly Hospital.
+It involves the renovation of one of Auckland’s oldest buildings, built in 1903 Ranfurly House provides the centrepiece of a comprehensive village including apartments, a wide range of facilities and the modern care facility, Ranfurly Hospital.
 The apartments are designed to complement Ranfurly House and to enable space, privacy and convenience including the provision of services to residents as required.

 Absolutely not!
 It is open to anyone over 65 years old, not just veterans.
 The original Ranfurly House was built as a War Veterans Hospital in 1903 but over the years the number of veterans has dwindled and the public admitted.
 The new village development is open to all of the general public.
 Some veterans no doubt will wish to live at the Village, on the same terms as other members of the public.

 Set within beautifully landscaped grounds Ranfurly House, provides the central location for the Village’s community facilities.
-Ranfurly House is currently being restored and with the development of additional buildings will provide a variety of extra resident amenity, this will include:
+This historic homestead along with the development of additional buildings provides a variety of resident amenities, including:

 We are focused on providing access to a range of optional, organised activities and regular events and outings, offering you the freedom to be as active and as social as you choose.
 Whatever your interests, there is something for you to enjoy.
 An example of some of the activities that are available include:

 We encourage residents to provide suggestions to further enhance the variety of activities offered.